Select Page

 What about this and what can you blame the broker for in this?

 That’s a good question!
 We figured it out for you and here we explain it to you in simple terms.
+By the way this article was originally published on July 14, 2023 and updated on September 5, 2024 as a result of additional input from a.o. the Disputes Committee.

-The game rule of the bid log
+The rules of the bid log game

 Most brokers in the Netherlands are affiliated with one of these three brokerage clubs: NVM, VBO or VastgoedPro.
 For these brokers (affiliated with NVM, VBO and VastgoedPro), as of Jan.
 1, 2023, they are only allowed to sell homes through an Online Bid System and with a bid log.
 For all real estate agents not affiliated with such a real estate association, this rule does not apply.
 Please note that this requirement of Online Bidding is NOT a legal obligation.
 It is only an obligation of the industry associations NVM, VBO and VastgoedPro.